nextleap-project/countermitm/source/new.rst

 In practice, very few users consistently perform key verification.
 This is true for users of Signal, Threema, Wire and Whatsapp.

-A traditional approach to reducing the necessity of out-of-band verification is the web of trust.
-Existing implementations such as the OpenPGP keyservers however publicly leak the social graph and require a substantial learning effort to understand the underlying concepts.
+A traditional approach to reducing the number of neccessary key verifications is the web of trust.
+It requires a substantial learning effort for users to understand the underlying concepts.
+Moreover, with OpenPGP the web of trust is usually interacting with OpenPGP key servers which however publicly leak the social "trust" graph.
-They have reached very limited adoption.
-Autocrypt intentionally does not use public keyservers.
+Both key servers and the web of trust have reached very limited adoption.
+Autocrypt therefore does not use public keyservers or the web of trust.

-In this section, we consider how introducing new kinds of (hidden) messages and workflows between peers can substantially help with maintaining communication security against active attacks from providers or the network.
+In this section, we consider how introducing new kinds of (hidden) messages and workflows between peers can substantially help with maintaining end-to-end security against active attacks from providers or the network.
 The described protocols are decentralized in that they describe ways of how peers (or their devices) can interact with each other, thus fitting nicely